kimmobrunfeldt/eink-weather-display/README.md

 # weather-display

-Weather display for our home
+Weather display for our home.